wtsi-npg/irods-metadata/irods_sample_metadata.md

 The range of `dcterms:publisher` should be the publishing agent, such as a software agent, service account or user.

+### dehumanised

+Defined for target data products from which reads identified as belonging to Human reference were removed by NPG production pipeline.
+The value is an identifier of a particular process, which was used to remove these reads.
+The fallback value is `unknown`. `unknown` is assigned when human reads were removed, but no information about the process of removal is available.

 ### id_product